freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 980.1

 Why don't you echo the variable now below that.
 This is finicky stuff, so you want to make sure it hasn't broken.
+Make sure to put it in double quotes.

 #### HINTS

-- Add this to the suggested area: `echo $AVAILABLE_BIKES`
+- Add this to the suggested area: `echo "$AVAILABLE_BIKES"`

 ## 990. Run your script